piotrpolak/jquery-validable/README.md

 </script>
 ```

-This code comes from PepisCMS and dates back 2010 and might be a bit deprecated.
+This code comes from PepisCMS and dates back 2010 and might be a bit outdated.